gagan-arr/devops-jenkins-pipeline/README.md

 # Node.js Demo App

-A simple Node.js application with Express, Docker, and CI/CD setup using Jenkins .
+A simple Node.js application with Express, Docker, and CI/CD setup using Jenkins.

 ## Table of Contents
 - [Installation](#installation)